WizardTales/MicroWizard/README.md

 -----------------------------------------------------------------------
 ```

-We will link the benchmark repo soon here.
+Here is the (https://github.com/WizardTales/microservice-benchmarks)[benchmark repo].